LutzFabio/globus_project/README.md

 ############################################################################################
 ############################################################################################
-# Globus Project
+# Enhancing Fashion Business Processes using AI for [Globus](https://www.globus.ch)
 ############################################################################################
 ############################################################################################

-This is the official documentation about the final project we did for Globus after our Data Science bootcamp at Propulsion Academy in Zurich.
+This is the official documentation for the final project we did for Globus after the Data Science bootcamp at Propulsion Academy in Zurich.

 ## Problem description
-Globus is a fashion retailer that besides its stores (such as the flagship store at Zurich Bahnhofstrasse) also sells fashion products through their own online store (www.globus.ch).
+Globus is a fashion retailer that besides its stores (such as the flagship store at Zurich Bahnhofstrasse) also sells fashion products through their online store (www.globus.ch).
-For their online store, Globus needs thousands of pictures of all their products.
-Currently, these pictures are classified (t-shirt, shoe, etc.) and described (color, texture, etc.) manually by employees that spend many of their valuable working hours to doing this rather monotonuous work.
+The online store holds thousands of images representing the products together with description.
+Currently, these pictures are classified (t-shirt, shoe, etc.) and described (color, texture, etc.) manually by employees, that takes many of their valuable working hours for such rather monotonuous work.

 ## Goal
-Because of this problem faced, Globus approached Propulsion Academy to explore whether the daily life of these employees could be made more meaningful.
-More precisely, Globus wanted us to develop AI prototype algorithms that could do part of the monotonuous work for these employees such that more of the working time could be devoted to more interessting and more valuable tasks.
+Globus approached Propulsion Academy to explore whether the daily life of their employees could be made more meaningful.
+More precisely, Globus wanted us to develop AI prototype algorithms that could do part of the monotonuous work for the employees such that more of the working time could be devoted to more interessting and more valuable tasks.

 ## Summary of results
-A prototype has been successfully developed by using deep learning techniques, or more precisely Convolutional Neural Networks.
+A prototype has been successfully developed by using deep learning techniques (Convolutional Neural Networks).
 The results show clearly that having AI algorithms supporting Globus in classifying and describing fashion images is possible.
 Since there was only less than four weeks of time (incl. data querying and data cleaning), the algorithm is not yet fully developped and can be further improved.
 Ideas how to do it, will be presented later in this document.

 ## Workflow description